DelroyGayle/Biblia-Posters-PP5/README.md

 * The user then needs to enter a unique email, a unique username and a unique password

-* Once the *allauth* system verifies that the entered details are correct a message will be displayed to indicate that a confirmation email has been sent to the user
+* Once the *allauth* system verifies that the entered details are correct, a message will be displayed to indicate that a confirmation email has been sent to the user

 ![image](https://github.com/DelroyGayle/Biblia-Posters-PP5/assets/91061592/55a7ec77-d22a-4010-929f-e9eed609e98b)